edward-shen/dotfile/readme.md

 dotfile add mpv

 # Adds mpv, chromium, and vscode to the default group
-dotfile add mpv chromium vscode
+dotfile add --packages mpv chromium vscode

 # Adds mpv to the dotfile group "group1", and attempts to stow away its config
 # folder in ~/.config
+dotfile add mpv --groups group1

+# Adds mpv to multiple groups, and attempts to stow away its config folder.
+dotfile add mpv --groups group1 group2

+# Adds mpv and vscode to multiple groups, and attempts to stow away the config
+# folders
-dotfile add --group group1 mpv
+dtofile add --packages mpv vscode --group group1 group2

 # Adds mpv to the default group with a specified config folder
-dotfile add --config /path/to/config/dir mpv
+dotfile add mpv --config /path/to/config/dir

 # Adds some Xorg config files and folders.
 If -c is specified, dotfile will not
 # attempt to look for a directory under the same name under ~/.config
 # -c is equivalent to --config
-dotfile add -c ~/.icons -c ~/.Xresources -c ~/.xinitrc x
+dotfile add -c ~/.config/Xorg/.icons/ ~/.Xresources ~/.xinitrc -- x

 # Adds mpv without trying to stow away a config folder
 dotfile add --no-config mpv